grumdrig/slog/language.md

 `if` *condition-expr* `{` *code-block* `}` [`else` `{` *code-block* `}`]

-if the optional *else-clause* is another if statement, the '{' '}' braces can be omitted, like so:
+if the optional else clause is another *if* statement, the '{' '}' braces can be omitted from that *code-block*, like so:

 	if x < 0 {
 		sign = -1